 1. Fintech as Technology

 Often known as financial technology, this one is the portmanteau of finance and technology.
 In simple words, any business using these services to enhance or automate their work and procedures of course it has to be in regards to finance.
-To be precise, mobile banking and insurance to cryptocurrency and investment apps, this is what fintech is all about.
+To be precise, mobile banking and insurance to cryptocurrency and investment apps are what fintech is all about.

 According to Accenture, global investment in fintech services has skyrocketed from $930 million back in 2008 to over $12 billion by the beginning of 2015.
 Europe experienced the highest growth rate, with an increase of 215% to $1.48 billion in 2014.